kitten/sweetsour/README.md

 An up-to-date snapshot of the [ISTF specification](./docs/istf-spec-snapshot.md) is committed to this repo to avoid confusion while the spec is still being tweaked and expanded.

+More information on the progress of the parser can be found [here](./docs/STATUS.md).

 ## Motivation

 The project aims to build a common and reusuable pipeline for processing CSS, including